poemm/WasmSecurityConcerns/README.md

 ### JITs

 A modern JIT can include an interpreter, a basic compiler, and an optimizing compilers.
-For example, Firefox starts with a basic single-pass compiler from Wasm to native assembly which allows execution to begin, while, in the background, the Ion compiler performs an optimized compilation.
+For example, Firefox starts with a basic single-pass compiler from Wasm to native assembly, which allows execution to begin, while, in the background, the Ion compiler performs an optimized compilation.

 Some JITs use profilers/tracers which heuristically trigger compilation of "hot" code.
 Compilation may involve an intermediate representation (IR) with optimization passes.
 These heuristics and optimizations may introduce bugs, or invariants which make it easy to introduce bugs.
 It may be difficult to prove correctness of something so complicated.